pmav99/howto/docs/source/create_site_with_apps.rst

 If you have already created a django site without applications, the you will find it very easy to expand your knowledge to sites that use applications.

+..
+Note:: The finished code for this example can be found at `the github repo`_

 Overview
 --------